MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/production-how-to-create-production-boms.md

 ---
 title: How to Create Production BOMs | Microsoft Docs
 description: A production BOM holds master data that describes the components and subassemblies used in the production of a parent item.
-Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented in the **Prod.
-Order Components** window.
+Once a production order is created for that parent item, its production BOM will govern the calculation of material requirements as represented on the **Prod.
+Order Components** page.
 services: project-madeira
 documentationcenter:
 author: SorenGP